-Charlie Ruggles was born in 1886.
-Starting in 1915, he appeared in a half-dozen silent pictures.
-After movies turned to sound, Charles "Charlie" Ruggles became one of the most popular comedy and characters of the 1930's and 1940's.
-Usually playing a henpecked husband or a genial character, he appeared in about 80 movies.
-In one of his best roles, he played frontiersman Egbert Floud in 1935's "Ruggles of Red Gap".
+Born in 1886, Charles "Charlie" Ruggles' first role was in 1915, when he appeared in a half-dozen silent pictures.
+After movies turned to sound, Charlie became one of the most popular comedy and character actors of the 1930's and 1940's.
+Usually playing a henpecked husband or a genial character, he starred or co-starred in about 80 movies.
+One of his most popular roles was as frontiersman Egbert Floud in 1935's "Ruggles of Red Gap".

-The 1960's saw him much in demand for comedies such as Walt Disney pictures and television series.
-Shows he appeared on included The Munsters, Wagon Train, The Man From U.N.C.L.E., Burke's Law, Bonanza, and The Beverly Hillbillies.
-In 1970 Charlie Ruggles died at the age of 84.
+The 1960's saw him much in demand for comedies, such as Walt Disney movies and television episodes.
+Shows he appeared on included: The Munsters, Wagon Train, The Man From U.N.C.L.E., Burke's Law, Bonanza, and The Beverly Hillbillies.
+In 1970 Charlie Ruggles passed away at the age of 84.

 We will provide information on Charlie Ruggles as well as links to text and photos on other Web sites.

 We ask anyone who knew Charlie Ruggles to e-mail their stories and/or photos to us for possible inclusion on this site.